-Figure 5 breaks down for the case regime in the mean case district and for the reference regime in the mean reference district which other industries generate the structure and spillover effects on agriculture summarised in Figure 4.
+Fig. 5 breaks down for the case regime in the mean case district and for the reference regime in the mean reference district which other industries generate the structure and spillover effects on agriculture summarised in Fig. 4.
 In the case regime, positive structure effects from construction and positive spillover effects from public services dominate.
 They are, however, more than compensated by negative structure effects from public services.
 Possibly this can be explained by the fact that the growth of agriculture, given its many externalities and its subsidy intensity, is often accompanied by a growth of public administration, but that a strong public sector is then a sign of already high competition for local resources.
 This would also be supported by the fact that in the reference districts, with their usually less intensive agriculture, both effects of public services are positive.
 The considerable positive structure effect on agriculture in the reference regime is caused by all industries outside agriculture.
 Agricultural employment development seems to benefit from a strong and diversified economic structure in the reference regime.

-Agriculture and food manufacturing influence the growth of other industries as well (Figure 6).
+Agriculture and food manufacturing influence the growth of other industries as well (Fig. 6).
 Due to strong positive structure effects, the overall effect of agriculture on other industries is more positive in the mean reference district than in the mean case district.
 The positive structure effect indicates that a strong agricultural sector outside the case region usually goes along with good availability for example of land and low competition on factor markets among other industries.
 In the mean case district, on the other hand, agriculture has considerable positive spillover effects specifically on food manufacturing, which are partly compensated by negative structure effects.
-According to the best-fit regimes, the spillover effect from agriculture on the food industry is low in Emsland (EL) and even negative in Cloppenburg (CG), but relatively strong in Grafschaft Bentheim (GB).
+Food manufacturing again tends to have positive spillover effects on agriculture in the case, but not in the reference regime.
+This suggests a mutually reinforcing growth of the two industries in the case districts, which could be an important driver of the ongoing scale-dependent concentration of livestock and meat production (see introduction to chapter 2).
+According to the best-fit regimes, the spillover effect from agriculture on the food industry is relatively small in Emsland (EL) and even negative in Cloppenburg (CG), but relatively strong in Grafschaft Bentheim (GB).
 GB, however, is better described by the best-fit reference regime, where there are no positive spillover effects from agriculture to food manufacturing.